hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/LdapUserSync.md

 ### Ambari user sync and configuration
 From the head nodes, a cron job (/opt/startup_scripts/start_ambari_ldap_sync.py) is run every hour to schedule the user sync.
 The cron job calls the ambari rest apis to perform the sync.
 The script submits a list of users and groups to sync (as the users may not belong to the specified groups, both are specified individually).
 Ambari syncs the sAMAccountName as the username and all the group members, transitively.

 The logs should be in /var/log/ambari-server/ambari-server.log.
-You can increase the log levels by following https://docs.hortonworks.com/HDPDocuments/Ambari-2.7.3.0/administering-ambari/content/amb_configure_ambari_logging_level.html
+You can increase the [log levels]( https://docs.hortonworks.com/HDPDocuments/Ambari-2.7.3.0/administering-ambari/content/amb_configure_ambari_logging_level.html)

 In datalake clusters, we use the post user creation hook to create the home folders for the synced users and set them as the owners of the home folders.

+#### How to update the groups to be synced to Ambari?
+You cannot update the existing script to add new groups.
+If you cannot manage groups memberships in AAD, you have 2 choices.

+1. One time only sync as explained [here](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.1.0/ambari-authentication-ldap-ad/content/authe_ldapad_synchronizing_ldap_users_and_groups.html)
+2. Write a cron job, call the [Ambari API periodically](https://community.hortonworks.com/questions/2909/how-do-i-automate-the-ambari-ldap-sync.html) with the new groups.

 ### Ranger User sync and configuration
 Ranger has an inbuilt sync engine that runs every hour to sync the users.
 It doesn't share the user database with Ambari.